Zirconium: Medical uses

 Zirconium-bearing compounds are used in many biomedical applications, including dental implants and crowns, knee and hip replacements, middle-ear ossicular chain reconstruction, and other restorative and prosthetic devices.

 Zirconium binds urea, a property that has been utilized extensively to the benefit of patients with chronic kidney disease.
 For example, zirconium is a primary component of the sorbent column dependent dialysate regeneration and recirculation system known as the REDY system, which was first introduced in 1973.
 More than 2,000,000 dialysis treatments have been performed using the sorbent column in the REDY system.
 Although the REDY system was superseded in the 1990s by less expensive alternatives, new sorbent-based dialysis systems are being evaluated and approved by the U.S. Food and Drug Administration (FDA).
 Renal Solutions developed the DIALISORB technology, a portable, low water dialysis system.
 Also, developmental versions of a Wearable Artificial Kidney have incorporated sorbent-based technologies.

 Sodium zirconium cyclosilicate is used by mouth in the treatment of hyperkalemia.
 It is a selective sorbent designed to trap potassium ions in preference to other ions throughout the gastrointestinal tract.

-A mixture of monomeric and polymeric Zr4+ and Al3+ complexes with hydroxide, chloride and glycine, called Aluminium zirconium tetrachlorohydrex gly or AZG, is used in a preparation as an antiperspirant in many deodorant products.
-It is selected for its ability to obstruct pores in the skin and prevent sweat from leaving the body.
+Mixtures of monomeric and polymeric Zr4+ and Al3+ complexes with hydroxide, chloride and glycine, called aluminium zirconium glycine salts, are used in a preparation as an antiperspirant in many deodorant products.
+It has been used since the early 1960s, as it was determined more efficacious as an antiperspirant than contemporary active ingredients such as aluminium chlorohydrate.